-Effective Onboarding Should Include Emphasis on Learning Opportunities
+Effective New Employee Onboarding Should Include Emphasis on Learning Opportunities

 About half of outside hires in senior positions fail within the first year and a half, new data shows.
 And half of all newly hired hourly employees leave within the first 120 days.